 – Richard Niemi, University of Rochester

 "Marty Wattenberg's new book is a brilliant analysis of a big and growing problem in modern democracies; it is also an urgently needed wake-up call.
-How can we call ourselves a democracy if fewer and fewer and people participate in elections and, in addition, if these voters are far from representative of the whole population?
+How can we call ourselves a democracy if fewer and fewer people participate in elections and, in addition, if these voters are far from representative of the whole population?
 The author's recommendations for remedial action, including the adoption of mandatory voting, deserve the most serious consideration."

 – Arend Lijphart, University of California, San Diego